Misala Pramenković: Parliamentarian (2020–22)

-Pramenković received the third position on the SPP's list in the 2020 Serbian parliamentary election and was elected when the list won four mandates.
-The Serbian Progressive Party (Srpska napredna stranka, SNS) and its allies won a landslide majority victory in the election; the SPP did not afterward join Serbia's SNS-led coalition government but provided it with outside support.
+Pramenković again received the third position on the SPP's list in the 2020 Serbian parliamentary election and was elected when the list won four mandates.
+The Serbian Progressive Party (SNS) and its allies won a landslide majority victory in the election, and the SPP afterward supported the government in the assembly.
 In parliament, Pramenković was a member of the committee on the rights of the child (and its working group for initiatives, petitions, and proposals), a deputy member of the committee on the diaspora and Serbs in the region, and a member of the parliamentary friendship groups with Bosnia and Herzegovina, Kuwait, Saudi Arabia, Syria, Turkey, the United Kingdom, and the United States of America.
-She attracted some attention as the first elected representative in the Serbian national assembly to wear a hijab; in a 2021 interview, she said that she had not experienced any discrimination on this basis.
+She attracted some attention as the first elected representative in the Serbian national assembly to wear a hijab.
+In a 2021 interview, she said that she had not experienced any discrimination on this basis.

-She also received the tenth position on the SPP's list for the Novi Pazar assembly in the 2020 local elections and was re-elected when the list won eleven mandates.
+She also received the tenth position on the SPP's list for the Novi Pazar city assembly in the 2020 local elections and was re-elected when the list won eleven mandates.

 Pramenković was given the fourth position on the SPP's list in the 2022 Serbian parliamentary election.
 The list won three mandates, and she was not re-elected.
-She is now the next candidate slated to enter the assembly if any of elected SPP members leave in the current term.

-2022 Bosniak National Council election
+Leader of the Bosniak National Council

-Pramenković is currently leading the SPP's electoral list for the Bosniak National Council in the 2022 national minority council elections, which will take place on 13 November.
+Pramenković led the SPP's electoral list for the Bosniak National Council in the 2022 election and was re-elected when the list won twelve seats.
+The SPP and SDA formed a coalition leadership after the election, and Pramenković was chosen as the council's leader on 26 December 2022.
+She resigned from the Novi Pazar city assembly on 13 January 2023.